-Staying in a hotel or hostel?
+Staying in an apartment or dorm?
 Read here.

-At some sites, hotels or hostels are provided for student housing.
-Since you are renting the space and sharing the facilities with other students the same basic standards of courtesy you are used to in the U.S. apply.
+At some sites, apartments or dorms are provided for student housing.
+Since you are renting from a local landlord or university and sharing the facilities with other students the same basic standards of courtesy you are used to in the U.S. apply.
 Loud music and noise may not be tolerated to the extent they are in the U.S. You are expected to abide by the housing rules.